 Additional Information

-The Company is traded internationally through the ticker AMZN.
+The company trades under the ticker AMZN.